Arjun-0017/RTL_GDS_RV_SoC_Week_2/Part_1/BabySoC_fundamentals.md

 # 🧠 Fundamentals of SoC Design
-### From SFAL-VSD SoC Journey Repository

----

 ## 🌐 Overview

 This module introduces the **Fundamentals of System-on-Chip (SoC) Design** — the conceptual foundation for anyone entering SoC development.
 It explains what an SoC is, explores its main components, introduces the simplified **BabySoC**, and highlights the importance of **functional modelling** before moving to RTL and physical design stages.

-The goal is to help learners understand how multiple digital blocks integrate and communicate within a single silicon chip.

----

 ## ⚙️ What is a System-on-Chip (SoC)?